Sali Berisha: Early life and career

 Berisha was born in Viçidol, then Tropojë District, in northern Albania, to a Muslim family of mountain farmers.
+His family belong to the Berisha tribe.
 As a child, he tended sheep.

 After his father became a functionary of the Party of Labour of Albania, Berisha enjoyed a higher education and was then able to study medicine at the University of Tirana, graduating in 1967.
 With a one-year scholarship, he specialized in cardiology in Paris.

 Subsequently, he was appointed as an assistant professor of medicine at the same university and as staff cardiologist at the Tirana General Hospital.
 At the same time, Berisha became a member of a discussion forum for changes in the Albanian Party of Labor while having been enrolled as a member a few years earlier.
 During the 1970s, Berisha gained distinction as the leading researcher in the field of cardiology in Albania and became professor of cardiology at the University of Tirana.
 In 1978 he received a United Nations Educational Scientific and Cultural (UNESCO) fellowship for nine months of advanced study and training in Paris.

 He also conducted a research program on hemodynamics that attracted considerable attention among his colleagues in Europe.
 In 1986 he was elected to be a member of the European Committee for Research on Medical Sciences.

 In an interview for the Albanian Writers League newspaper published also in the international press, Berisha demanded that the remaining barriers to freedom of thought and expression be ended, that Albanians be granted the right to travel freely within the country and abroad, and that Albania abandon its isolationist foreign policy.
-At an August 1990 meeting of the nation's intellectuals convened by President Ramiz Alia, Berisha urged the Albanian Party of Labor (APL) to abolish the third article of the communist constitution which sanctioned that the Party of Labor had the hegemony of the Power, to recognize the Human Rights Charter, the drafting of a new democratic constitution, and to remove all monuments of Stalin in the country.
+At an August 1990 meeting of the nation's intellectuals convened by President Ramiz Alia, Berisha urged the Albanian Party of Labor to abolish the third article of the communist constitution which sanctioned that the Party of Labor had the hegemony of the Power, to recognize the Human Rights Charter, the drafting of a new democratic constitution, and to remove all monuments of Stalin in the country.

 In an article published in the Bashkimi newspaper on 17 September 1990, Berisha condemned what he termed the "cosmetic reforms" of the Alia regime, which had only served to aggravate unrest within the nation.
 Without political pluralism, he argued, there could be no true democracy in Albania.

 Berisha emerged as the chairman of the Democratic Party of Albania (DP), the first and largest of the new opposition parties.
 All leading members of the party wore white coats during demonstrations.
 He was formally elected DP chairman in February 1991 at the party's first national congress.
 He was elected member of Albania parliament in 1991, 1992, 1997, 2001 from the constituency of Kavajë.